gdiaz384/AriaDeploy/README.md

 2. Aims to be a zero-configuration tool for automating simple deployments
 3. Supports automated configuration of drivers/disk partitioning/OOBE "out of the box"
 4. Aims to be trivial to get started
-5. Seemlessly integrates into existing workflows
+5. Seamlessly integrates into existing workflows
 6. Supports complicated scenarios using customizable config.ini files and custom scripts
-7. Supports deployments in heterogenous booting/pe/hardware enviornments transparently
+7. Supports deployments in heterogeneous booting/pe/hardware environments transparently
-8. Eliminates dependency on fragile and configuration intensive multicasting technology
+8. Eliminates dependency on fragile and configuration intensive multi-casting technology
 9. Excellent performance whether deploying to 5 or 500 computers
 10. Has minimal external dependencies
 11. Transparent design built using Free Open Source Software and industry standard tools (ADK)

 ## Planned Features include:

-1. "Installation" script to prebuild Windows PE .wims/isos and transfer the relevant files -inprogress
+1. "Installation" script to build Windows PE wim/iso and transfer the relevant files -in progress
-2. Support for deployment on heterogenous hardware systems (via adding WMI packages to WinPE) -done
+2. Support for deployment on heterogeneous hardware systems (via adding WMI packages to WinPE) -done
-3. "Deployment-on-a-stick" scenarios -inprogress
+3. "Deployment-on-a-stick" scenarios -in progress
 4. Automated deployment image and tools integration into recovery partitions (this is useful to OEMs)
 5. AriaDeploy for OS/X (will be a while)